jankor/react-copilot-autocomplete/README.md

 ## dictionary : array of strings
 #### Default value: `[]`
-Dictionary of words used for built-in autocomplete, won't be used if custom handleCompletion is passed
+Dictionary of words used for the built-in autocomplete, won't be used if custom handleCompletion is passed

 ## caseSensitive : boolean
 #### Default value: `false`
-Sets case sensitivity for built-in autocomplete.
+Sets case sensitivity for the built-in autocomplete.

 ## handleCompletion : func
 #### Default value: `({value, currentSuggestion, setSuggestion, onChangeEvent}) => void`